kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   - Details:
 -->
 - [x] API .status
-    - Other field: `.status.extendedResourceClaimStatus` will have a list of resource claims that are created for DRA extended resources.
+    - Other field: Pod's `.status.extendedResourceClaimStatus` will have a list of resource claims that are created for DRA extended resources.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?